What is lost talent costing you?

 With the unemployment rate being at a record low, finding and retaining top talent is critical.
 A number of things are affected by a vacant position, and many business owners may be surprised at the cost.
 The war for talent is in full force, so how can companies prepare themselves for battle?

-According to a recent Human Capital Report published by the Society for Human Resource Management (SHRM), the average time to fill a vacant position is 42 days and the average cost of recruitment per hire is $4,129.
+According to a recent Human Capital Report published by the Society for Human Resource Management (SHRM), the average time to fill a vacant position is 11 weeks, up from seven weeks in 2021. and the average cost of recruitment per hire is $4,700.
 Imagine having 10, or even 100 positions to fill.
 Hiring can cost an organization hundreds of thousands of dollars in a 12 month period.
 This is just the cost of recruitment, and doesn't account for the money lost by not having someone in a role.

 Various sources report the average employee generates anywhere from one to three times their salary per year.
 Using a multiple of two, if a full-time salaried employee makes $50,000 per year, the loss of production is costing the company upwards of $450 per day.
 If this position remains vacant for an average of 42 days, the company will potentially lose over $18,000.
 If the position stays open for 6 months, the organization has now lost over $50,000.
 Although this amount may seem minimal for a larger company, it could make or break a smaller company's profit for a month, especially if there are not multiple employees in that role.